 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes Z No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No 🗷 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \blacksquare No \square
+Yes ☒ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No 🗷 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗷 No 🗆

-Indicate by check mark whether the registrant has submitted pursuant to Rule 405 of Regulation S-T (§ 232 • • • shorter period that the registrant was required to submit s such files).
-Yes ☒ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company, or an emerging growth company.
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ☒ No ☐ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check period for complying with any new or revised financial at Exchange Act. □ accounting standards provided pursuant to S ection 13(a) of the Indicate by check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of f the Act).
-Yes \square No \square As of June 30, 2019, the market value of voting and non-voting common equity held by non-affiliates of the registrant was \$1,126,522,818 (1) .
-Common shares outstanding as of February 14, 2020 were 93,870,715.
-DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's proxy statement relating to the in Part III.
-The proxy statement will be filed with the Seconclusion of the registrant ecurities ar •
+Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \square No \blacksquare As of June 30, 2020, the market value of voting and non-voting common equity held by non-affiliates of the registrant was \$877,187,305 (1) .
+Common shares outstanding as of February 23, 2021 were 95,389,898.
+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of the registrant's proxy statement relating to the 2021 annual meeting of stockholders are incorporated by reference in Part III.
+The proxy statement will be filed with the Securities and Exchange Commission no later than 120 days after the conclusion of the registrant's fiscal year ended December 31, 2020.